 Royal Enfield Scram 411 Features:

 Royal Enfield has equipped the Scram 411 with a fork-mounted halogen headlight.
-The indicators are bulb, whereas the tail light is LED.
+The indicators are bulbs, whereas the tail light is LED.
 The instrument cluster is based on the Royal Enfield Meteor 350, and is a semi-digital unit.
-Royal Enfield offers smartphone connectivity with Tripper Navigation pod as an optional accessory.
+Royal Enfield offers smartphone connectivity with a Tripper Navigation pod as an optional accessory.
 Unlike the split seat in the Himalayan, this one comes with a 5mm lower single-piece setup (795mm).
-The 1.5kg centre stand is an accessory fitment unlike the one on the Himalayan, where it is offered as standard.
+The 1.5kg center stand is an accessory fitment unlike the one on the Himalayan, where it is offered as standard.
 To keep the costs in check, the windscreen, tank braces and the tail rack have been given a miss.
 For safety, it comes equipped with dual-channel ABS as standard.

 Royal Enfield Scram 411 Engine: